 You'll need to provide the original documentation or a certified copy of an official document showing your name change – for example, a marriage certificate or deed poll – and this will allow us to update our records and process the claim.

-Please contact the Joint Administrators’ team on 0141 432 1128, 0113 244 5141; or e-mail firstname.lastname@example.org with evidence of the change of name.
-Once confirmed they will instruct FSCS to make payment in the new name.
+Please contact FSCS with evidence of the change of name.
+Once confirmed we'll make payment in the new name.